DGEs2018/Traineeship-progress/Week7/journal.md

     - A `return` keyword without an expression following it causes the function to return `undefined`
     - Parameters to a function behave like regular bindings, their initial values are given by the caller of the function and not the code in the function itself

-- Bindings and scopes
+### Bindings and scopes

 - Scope is the part of the program within which the binding is visible
 - The scope for bindings outside any function or block is the program - also known as _global_ : _meaning if you've one of those inside a loop, these are invisible to the code before and after the loop_**

 - Each scope can 'look out' into the scope around it, so x is visible inside
 - Exception is when multiple bindings have the same name - code can see only the innermost one.
 : a case in point the example referring to _n_ below - we're referring to the _n/2_ of the function.

 - Illustration
     ``` const quarter = function(n) {
         return n / 4;
         };

         let n = 100;
         console.log(quarter(100));
         // → 25
         console.log(n);
         // → 100
     `````
 - The old keyword `var` is visible throughout the entire scope within the _function level_
+    - `var` can be redeclared even in the **same scope**

 - The latest variables introduced `let` and `const` - are however have _scope level_ visibility
+- `let` could be reassigned, whereas `const` not
+- Arrow functions
+- A simplified version of functions omitting the keyword `function` and only using parentheses (putting in the parameters if the function has any) and `=` sign followed by the `>`: () =>
+- Call stack - is the orderly stack of each line inside the code and called during execution.